SupremeCatOG/lift_car_off_ground_modified/README.md

 # lift_car_off_ground_modified
 Improved the raising/lowering animation, also synched it for all the clients, and if your client has raised a vehicle someone else can lower said vehicle.

+Now the resource will also work if you rename it.

 Thanks to: v0dka and Qzen for helping me with testing and figuring stuff out.

 Credits for the original script go to: blazin23